bulib/dataWebsite/share/citing-data.md

 ## Basic Principles

-You be familiar with citing books, films, articles, and even images.
-But what about a collection of data, like a table in the United States Census or field notes from an anthropological study?
+You are familiar with citing books, films, articles and even images – but what about a a collection of data from the United States Census or field notes from an anthropological study?
 Often, the same principles apply.

-You will need to cite the following information (when available):
+When citing data, here's the information you'll need (when available):

 * Creator(s) of the data
 * Title of the dataset
-* The year the dataset was published or submitted to a repository
+* Year the dataset was published or submitted to a repository
-* The version or edition of the dataset
+* Version or edition of the dataset
-* The URL or DOI used to access the data
+* URL or DOI used to access the data
-* The date you accessed the data
+* Date you accessed the data

 ## Examples by Citation Style